René Redzepi

 René Redzepi (born 16 December 1977) is a Danish chef and co-owner of the three-Michelin star restaurant Noma in the Christianshavn neighborhood of Copenhagen, Denmark.
 His restaurant was voted the best restaurant in the world by Restaurant magazine's World's Best Restaurants in 2010, 2011, 2012, 2014 and 2021, and was awarded its third Michelin star in 2021.
 Redzepi is noted for his work on the reinvention and refinement of a new Nordic cuisine and food that is characterized by inventiveness and clean flavours.
+In 2024 the TV series Omnivore that Redzepi created and starred in was released on Apple TV+.

 Early life and education

-Redzepi was born in Copenhagen, Denmark, to an immigrant father from the Republic of Macedonia and a Danish mother.
-His father is of Albanian ethnic descent.
+Redzepi was born in Copenhagen, Denmark, to an Albanian father from the Republic of North Macedonia, in Yugoslavia, and a Danish mother.

-When he was young, Redzepi's family moved to Macedonia and lived in Tetovo, a predominantly ethnic Albanian area, until 1992 – the start of the Yugoslav Wars.
-Redzepi has said he found life in Macedonia very enjoyable compared to his later time in a small apartment in a not so-great neighborhood in Denmark.
-In Macedonia, Redzepi lived in a rural area in a large multi-generation house where they ate locally sourced food, mostly vegetarian, and very healthy.
+When he was young, Redzepi's family moved to North Macedonia and lived in Tetovo, until 1992 – the start of the Yugoslav Wars.
+Redzepi has said he found life in North Macedonia very enjoyable compared to his later time in a small apartment in Denmark.
+In North Macedonia, Redzepi lived in a rural area in a large multi-generation house where they ate locally sourced food, mostly vegetarian, and very healthy.

-After the family moved back to Denmark, Redzepi often spent his summers in Yugoslavia when he was young.
+After the family moved back to Denmark, Redzepi often spent his summers in Macedonia when he was young.

 Redzepi has a twin brother, Kenneth Redzepi.
-He and his brother had multiple newspaper delivery services, working for a local store so that they could contribute to the family's income.
+He and his brother had newspaper delivery jobs, working for a local store so that they could contribute to the family's income.

 When he was 15 years old, Redzepi left high school.
 He enrolled in a cooking school with a friend.